 Lauded by The Guardian for her “dark and focused” voice, “sensational coloratura” and “spectacular singing” and by The Times for her “fierce, indeed terrifying, cane-swishing” characterisations, Beth Taylor is one of today’s most electrifying young mezzo-sopranos.

-On the concert platform, she has appeared as Anna (Les Troyens) at the Salzburg Festival, Berlin Festival, BBC Proms and the Berlioz Festival; as Sorceress (Dido and Aeneas) at the Teatro Real Madrid, Elbphilharmonie Hamburg, Théâtre des Champs-Elysées, Philharmonie Luxembourg and Philharmonie Essen; as Argia (La Merope) at the Concertgebouw Amsterdam; as Ursule (Béatrice et Bénédict) at the Berlioz Festival; as Teseo (Ariana in Creta) at the London Handel Festival and as Cornelia in Madrid and Basel.
+On the concert platform, she has appeared as Anna (Les Troyens) at the Salzburg Festival, Berlin Festival, BBC Proms and the Berlioz Festival; as Cornelia with The English Concert at Carnegie Hall, Barbican Hall and in San Francisco; as Sorceress (Dido and Aeneas) at the Teatro Real Madrid, Elbphilharmonie Hamburg, Théâtre des Champs-Elysées, Philharmonie Luxembourg and Philharmonie Essen; as Argia (La Merope) at the Concertgebouw Amsterdam; as Ursule (Béatrice et Bénédict) at the Berlioz Festival; as Teseo (Ariana in Creta) at the London Handel Festival and as Cornelia in Madrid and Basel.

 Beth is also a much requested recitalist, having performed with Malcolm Martineau at the Buxton Festival and with Hamish Brown at the Schubertiada in Vilabertran, among others.